FederatedAI/FATE/doc/tutorial/dsl_conf/upload_data_guide.md

     ```

   - tag input format
-    the input DTable's value is a list of tag, data io module first
+    the input Table's value is a list of tag, data io module first
     aggregates all tags occurred in input table, then changes all input
     line to one-hot representation in sorting the occurred tags by
     lexicographic order, e.g. assume values is :